Brixen: History

 In 1866, after the Austro-Prussian War, the Austrians were on the verge of collapse.
 In 1867 the Austro-Hungarian Compromise was arranged.
 This established a dual monarchy comprising Austria and the Kingdom of Hungary, which were respectively known unofficially as Cisleithania and Transleithania.
 South Tyrol, including Brixen, was part of Cisleithania.

 In 1915, the Treaty of London was concluded.
 Its objective was, in part, to entice Italy to join the Triple Entente.
 One provision, Article 4, promised the Italians the largely German-speaking Austrian territory of South Tyrol, which would create a new Italian-Austrian frontier.
 In 1919, after the victories of the allies, Brixen, along with the rest of South Tyrol, was awarded to Italy by the Treaty of Saint-Germain-en-Laye.

 Under Mussolini, Brixen and the surrounding villages experienced an enormous growth, as part of the fascist effort to consolidate territorial subdivisions in the country.
 In 1928, this included the addition of Milland, Sarns, and Albeins, as well as Elvas and Kranebitt which were annexed from Natz, a neighbouring municipality.

-During WW2, the Austrians attempted to reclaim South Tyrol but were unsuccessful.

-After the war, Austria deemed the post-war treaty to be unsatisfactory, raising The South Tyrolean Question (Die Südtirolfrage).
-The Austrians believed, along with the South Tyroleans, that the region should be autonomous to protect minorities.
-South Tyrol has 69.4% native German-speaking population, and a 4.5% native Ladin-speaking population, with the two languages making up a majority in 111 out of the 116 municipalities in South Tyrol.

-In 1972, South Tyrol, as a part of Trentino-Alto Adige/Südtirol, was granted autonomy.
+After the Second World War, Austria deemed the post-war treaty to be unsatisfactory, raising The South Tyrolean Question (Die Südtirolfrage).
+In 1972, South Tyrol, as a part of Trentino-Alto Adige/Südtirol, was eventually granted autonomy.